SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 ```

 This will start the API on port 8080 running over a plaintext connection.
 TLS support is not currently implemented.
+Note: the projection will not start automatically (see the next step) i.e. the API will not return any data (yet).

 #### 5. Create the database schema and run the projection